linfanf/linfanf.github.io/_pages/research.md

 Works in Progress
 ======
-Approximations for Bernoulli Bandits.
-With Wenjia Ba, Peter Glynn and J. Michael Harrison.
+Sub-sampled Estimation of Markov Chain Expectations.
+With Peter Glynn and Markus Pelger.

 Efficient Estimation of Markov Chain Expecations.
 With Peter Glynn.